 Many of our staff have grown up at Golden Slipper Camp and have been trained in our Counselor in Training (CIT) program.
-All staff are interviewed and carefully screened by the Camp Director based on their enthusiasm, abilities, and experience.
+All staff are interviewed and carefully screened by the Camp Director on the basis of their enthusiasm, abilities, and experience.
 Cabin counselors are all high school graduates with most working towards a college degree in Education.